korpling/paula-xml/README.md

 mdbook build
 ```

 See the [mdBook User Guide](https://rust-lang-nursery.github.io/mdBook/) for more instructions on how to build this documentation.
+For smaller changes (e.g. typos), you can also just edit the Markdown files in the `src/` folder directly on GitHub.
 Changes are automatically deployed to [https://korpling.github.io/paula-xml/next/](https://korpling.github.io/paula-xml/next/).